sleepymalc/MahjongBrick/README.md

 ---

 The works are partially contributed by some other students, TAs, and professors in JI, which would be listed if known.

-## Reminder

-If you find any problems in the repository, welcome to make an issue or pull request.
+> If you find any problems in the repository, welcome to make an issue or pull request.